FhenixProtocol/cofhe-docs/docs/devdocs/architecture/data-flows/decrypt-seal-output.md

 ## Overview

-This document lays out the complete flow of an off-chain decrypt or sealoutput request.
+This document lays out the complete flow of an off-chain sealoutput request.
+It is recommended to always use `cofhejs.unseal` rather than `cofhejs.decrypt` as `.unseal` internally seals the user's data before returning it from the Threshold Network.

+> Note: The example below is of `cofhejs.unseal`, however `cofhejs.decrypt` uses the same API and returns the same result.

 ## Key Components